This post may contain affiliate links.

 - How long is the advance reservation window?

-- What is the maximum length of stay at each preserve and requirements for time out of the TT system?
+- What is the maximum length of stay at each preserve and requirements for time out of the Thousand Trails system?

 - What are the rules around future transferability of the membership and benefits?